humdrum-tools/vhv-documentation/graphical/pitch/index.md

 !!!RDF**kern: i = editorial accidental
 ```

-Any user-signifiers other than `i` can be used.
+Any user-signifier other than `i` can also be used.
 If no editorial
 accidental RDF is found in the data, one will be inserted at the
 bottom of the Humdrum content automatically; otherwise, the signifier
 for an existing editorial accidental RDF entry will be used (even